 This is the best way to get the most for your money.

 Like a high yield savings account, a money market account will give you a higher interest rate than a traditional savings account.
 You are also more likely to receive a higher interest rate if you go through a local credit union or an online bank.
+CIT Bank will pay up to a 1.85% interest rate!

 *Check out this money market calculator to see how much money you stand to earn.

 Take your time to go over the pros and cons of each and consider your unique financial situation.
-If you don’t have a big savings built up yet, a traditional savings account may be the best way to get started saving.
+If you don’t have big savings built up yet, a traditional savings account may be the best way to get started saving.

 Perhaps you have a larger amount that you still want access to, then I suggest weighing the difference between a high-yield and a money market account.